On a certain day in July, the destination I chose for my photo shoot wasBitchu Matsuyama Castle in Takahashi City, Okayama Prefecture.

 The target is "Matsuyama Castle with thunder and a sudden shower"

-Bitchu Matsuyama Castle famous for the photo of the castle floating in a sea of clouds .
+Bitchu Matsuyama Castlefamous for its photos of the castle floating in a sea of clouds.

-a rare scene of the castle enveloped in thunder and a sudden shower
+the castle enveloped in thunder and a sudden downpour—a rather unusual scene.

-Before filming, we analyzed the weather conditions using Windy.com.
+Before filming, we used Windy.com to analyze the weather conditions.

-We consulted with ChatGPT to confirm in advance which weather indices would indicate a sudden shower.
+We consulted with ChatGPT to confirm in advance which weather indices indicate an impending downpour.

 It was truly an experimental challenge combining weather and video.